 - 2 celery stalks diced

-- Prepare the sauce first and add the Greek yogurt, mayo, lemon juice, mustard, pepper, and onion to a large bowl and mix until well combined.
+- Add the Greek yogurt, mayo, lemon juice, mustard, pepper, and onion to a large bowl.
+Mix until well combined.

-- Add the shredded turkey to the bowl and fold the ingredients together until all the turkey is covered in sauce.
+- Fold in the shredded turkey and gently mix until all of the turkey is coated in the sauce.

 - Serve on a salad, in a sandwich, or on its own.

 Tips & Notes

 - Storage: Store leftover turkey salad in an airtight container in the refrigerator for up to 3 days.